-Students requesting a course substitution to fulfill their plan of study requirements must complete a Course Substitution form through the Registrar's Office.
-The Student Success Director/Registrar will make final approval/denial of all requested course substitutions.
+Students requesting a course substitution to fulfill their plan of study requirements must work with their Program Director to complete a Course Substitution form through the Registrar's Office.
+The VP for Teaching and Learning will make final approval/denial of all requested course substitutions.